 Continuing Education Updates

-The Oregon Medical Board would like to share advance notice of the coming partnership with the Accreditation Council for Continuing Medical Education (ACCME) and State Medical Board Collaboration.
+The Oregon Medical Board has partnered with the Accreditation Council for Continuing Medical Education (ACCME) and State Medical Board Collaboration.
 This initiative intends to reduce burdens and streamline CME reporting for Oregon licensees through the new and improved Program and Activity Reporting System (PARS).
 Learn more about PARS here.
 More information about the Board's efforts to improve CME reporting will soon be available on this page.

 Continuing education hours must be relevant to your current practice.
 The following continuing education topics are considered relevant for all licensees, regardless of specialty:

 Licensees may fulfill CME requirements through ongoing specialty board recertification (known as Maintenance of Certification).
 OMB staff will verify participation in recertification directly with the certifying specialty boards.
 Refer to